W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 {% if showCommentary %}
 ::: details Commentary
 The course urges us to look at the world benevolently: since we believe we are here, the world can be seen as kind, offering us itself as a classroom in which we learn the lessons that will lead us beyond the world entirely.
-(Wapnick, L.D.N.C., p.575–576.)
+(Wapnick, LDNC, p.575–576.)
 :::
 {% endif %}